 Supportive treatment:

-Splenectomy: In some cases, the spleen needs to be removed due to severe damage to red cells or due to iron overload
+Splenectomy: In some cases, the spleen needs to be removed due to severe damage to red cells or due to iron overload.

 Frequent Transfusion Complications:

-How to prevent it?
+How to prevent thalassemia major?

-Following is the only option to prevent the disease.
+The following is the only option to prevent the disease.

 - Pre-marital Testing /Screening of a Couple

-Thalassemia is a genetic condition that can only be prevented if couples are tested for the minor type before getting married.
 However, this is only possible if the public is educated about the risk factors and causes of the disorder.
 It would be helpful to have awareness sessions about thalassemia in colleges and universities so that the younger generation can be informed about it.

 Very nice